eigerco/recruitment-exercises/golang/p2p-chat.md

 - As basic and simple as possible
 - Peer discovery with mDNS OR DHT
-- Whole application needs to be done with Go.
+- Whole application needs to be done with Go
 - Send messages containing:
     - `timestamp`
     - `username`